Info You Need

 Health and safety

-We aim to provide the safest environment possible at the travel shows and have developed a Health and Safety Plan.
+We aim to provide the safest environment possible at the Travel Expo and have developed a Health and Safety Plan.

-However, health and safety is the responsibility of everyone involved and we cannot be responsible for the actions of any exhibitors who do not enforce safe practices while at the show site.
+However, health and safety is the responsibility of everyone involved and we cannot be responsible for the actions of any exhibitors who do not enforce safe practices while at the venue.

-Please note your responsibilities (for both pack in day and show day) include:
+Please note your responsibilities (for both pack in day and expo day) include:

 • You (and your staff) must adhere to occupational health and safety legislation, venue regulations and all relevant compliance and advisory standards.
 The person responsible for your stand must ensure that anyone contracted by you also complies.
 This includes wearing high visible vests and/or hard hats as required by each venue.